 Our Parkinson’s disease experience includes studies conducted in the past five years across various phases in a broad spectrum of populations ranging from early to advanced Parkinson’s disease and including gene mutation populations.

 Over the past five years, we have conducted studies in indications ranging from schizophrenia to anxiety to depression, expertly overseeing global programs of all sizes.

 We offer our customers access to a strong network of qualified global resources, including our global investigator database of psychiatrists, neurologists, neurological surgeons and gerontologists, opening access to local referral networks across geographies and ages.

 We are very familiar with the common pitfalls these sensitive studies may encounter.
 Cultural differences, as one example, can pose significant challenges to global programs.
 A patient in the United States may rate their symptoms differently than a patient with a similar burden of disease in Poland.
 Reducing the number of raters conducting assessments is one strategy to reduce data variability.
-AES Patients & Sites helps minimize the research site footprint by recruiting patients directly into AES research sites that are purpose-built to support large volumes of patients and staffed by experienced teams dedicated exclusively to clinical research.
+AES Integrated Network & Patient Recruitment solution helps minimize the research site footprint by recruiting patients directly into our Clinical Research Network that are purpose-built to support large volumes of patients and staffed by experienced teams dedicated exclusively to clinical research.

 Our centrally managed research site solution also introduces more consistency through standardized processes to deliver uniform site conduct across sites, reducing risk.
 And several of our sites also offer inpatient psychiatric facilities if needed.